publication date: Wednesday, July 18, 2007 (part of Round XXX)

 explanation: Whedon was a writer and director behind the vampire-related shows Buffy the Vampire Slayer and Angel, and the spaceship-related show Firefly. more…

-solved by: Russ Wilhelm, Steve West, Justin Woods, Matthew Preston, Denise Sawicki, Mike Rothstein, Steve Dunn, Amy Austin, Mike Eberhart, Aaron Shurtleff, Dave Mitzman, Elliot Farney, Jerry Mathis, Tony Peters, Scott Horowitz, Michael Paul Cote, and Jessica Powers
+solved by: Russ Wilhelm, Steve West, Justin Woods, Matthew Preston, Denise Sawicki, Mike Rothstein, Steve Dunn, Amy Austin, Mike Eberhart, Aaron Shurtleff, David Mitzman, Elliot Farney, Jerry Mathis, Tony Peters, Scott Horowitz, Michael Paul Cote, and Jessica Powers

 player landmarks: This was the first goo solved by Jessica Powers.